 July 11th, Dalas Texas… all was going as smooth as could be (read: not very) during a county commissioners meeting until the Santa Ana winds brought in a stiff breeze of stupidity.

 And even though it’s obvious that the “offended” failed 7th grade astrophysics, the term “black hole” is also ingrained in popular culture (for convenience).
-We have “”The Black Hole,” a Disney epic about… well… a black hole.
+We have ”The Black Hole,” a Disney epic about… well… a black hole.
 We have a song called “Black Hole Sun” about… well… the sun going nova (not really).
-We have the black hole of Calcutta, a dungeon where people, light light and pending ordnances, disappear forever.
+We have the black hole of Calcutta, a dungeon where people, like light and pending ordinances, disappear forever.

 For more info on this subject, just ask PBS’ Nova host Dr. Neil deGrasse Tyson, an African American and author of Death by Black Hole: And Other Cosmic Quandaries.

 But this wasn’t about being offended, was it?
 This was about being on TV and the opportunity to make waves.
 I agree whole heartedly that racism is a bad thing and that it’s still prevalent in this new millennium.
 However, with Price’s track record and the quickness to leap at the mere sound of “black” (at the speed of light, mind you) and the ensuing attacks against the terms like “devil’s food cake” and “black sheep” I question Price’s seriousness on the subject.
 I also question his introductory statement on his website: “John Wiley Price addresses real issues, advances real change and achieves real results.”

 Really?
 The fact that “Devil’s Food Cake” is black is a serious issue?
 It’s chocolate.
 Chocolate is decadence.
 Decadence is sin.
 Sin is the devil’s domain.
 Alternatively, the Devil was cast from heaven and therefore the light of God… the absence of light = black.
 Sigh.